-The greenhouse provides laboratory materials and space to Wheaton students.
+The greenhouse facility provides laboratory materials and research space to Wheaton students and faculty.
 Students taking biology, ecology, genetics, and a variety of arts courses use the greenhouse for both independent and course research work.

 Many research opportunities for students interested in environmental science, biology, and genetics are provided by the greenhouse.

 Past student research includes: